parkverdict

 National parks in Florida

-Every National Park Service unit in Florida, scored and ranked by our Experience Score.
+Every national park and public-land unit in Florida, scored and ranked by our Experience Score.

 A small alligator basking on top of dry vegetation.
-100ESSENTIAL NPS Photo
+100DOES IT ALL NPS Photo

 National Preserve · FL